 Catholic Social Thought

-The principles of Catholic social thought (often called the Church's 'best kept secret') represent a body of work, informed by Gospel values and the lived experience of Christian reflection (drawing on the traditions of other Christian denominations, as well as Roman Catholic), from different historical, political and social contexts.
+Catholic social thought is a major body of work spanning over 120 years, informed by Gospel values and the lived experience of Christian reflection.
+It draws on the Christian traditions as well as from different historical, political and social contexts.

 CST is underpinned by a set of principles.
 It is not intended to constitute an ideology, a political third way or a model.
-They are meant to be used as tools for reflection, criteria for judgment and guidelines for action.
+The principles are non partisan, and meant to be used as tools for reflection, criteria for good judgment and guidelines for action.
 The principles are helpful in the process of discerning what is 'the common good' in any given context - see below.

 Essentially, the principles of Catholic social thought are meant for all to use, and cover:

-human dignity; community and participation; care for creation; dignity in work; peace and reconciliation; solidarity and subsidiarity, and the preferential option for the poor.
+human dignity; respect for life; community and participation; care for creation; dignity in work; peace and reconciliation; solidarity and subsidiarity, and the preferential option for the poor.

-- To study Catholic Social Teaching in depth, we recommend the Virtual Plater site which contains modules for online study http://www.virtualplater.org.uk/
+- To study Catholic Social Teaching in depth, we recommend:

-- You will find a rich resource in our 'Further Study Materials' pages but don't miss these:
+- You will find a rich resource of reference material in our 'Further Study Materials' pages and in our Opinion Pieces

 Laudato si' (Sulla cura della casa comune) (Praise Be to You: On the care for our common home).
 The papal encyclical by Pope Francis on creation and the environment, published on June 18, 2015.
 This perhaps the most ambitious papal document of the past 100 years, since it is addressed not just to Catholics, or Christians, but to everyone on Earth.
 The environment, in the Pope’s use of the word, is not something 'out there' - nature as opposed to the human world.
 Rather, the term describes the relationship between nature and humans, who are inextricably linked and part of each other.